 Ballinskelligs Beach 51°49’15.25″N / 10°16’24.02″W

-At the Church coming into Waterville we took a left to Glencar a back road recommended to us its narrow and windy but interesting at the same time so we took a chance and enjoyed it and it eventually took us back to Killarney.
+At the Church coming into Waterville, we took a left to Glencar a back road recommended to us it is narrow and windy but interesting at the same time so we took a chance and enjoyed it and it eventually took us back to Killarney.
 You can also continue on the Ring of Kerry to Caherdaniel, Sneem and back to Killarney via Moll’s gap.